fastoch/Google-Drive-Clone/README.md

 - as usual, open a terminal and run: `npx shadcn@latest add sheet`
 - we'll also install a shadcn separator: `npx shadcn@latest add separator`

+## Finalize the Auth (sign-in & logout)

+- to implement the logout functionality, we'll use the Appwrite Assistant

 ---
 EOF